emtron-australia/help/content/engine-management/EcuReleaseNotes.md

 **V2.6.0&nbsp; &nbsp; 6/6/2016**

-&#49;) Fuel Model. **Expansion Ratio Correction** has been added/included into the Fuel Model when switched ON.
-This uses the&nbsp; of **EMAP / MAP** combined with the engines **Static Compression Ratio** to correct the VE of the&nbsp; engine at different loads.
+&#49;) Fuel Model. **Expansion Ratio Correction* - has been added/included into the Fuel Model when switched ON.
+This uses the&nbsp; of **EMAP / MAP* - combined with the engines **Static Compression Ratio* - to correct the VE of the&nbsp; engine at different loads.
 The EMAP can be source from:

-* &nbsp;Actual EMAP from the Exhaust Manifold Pressure Input Channel
+ - &nbsp;Actual EMAP from the Exhaust Manifold Pressure Input Channel
-* Estimated EMAP from the EMAP Estimation Table (this is new).
+ - Estimated EMAP from the EMAP Estimation Table (this is new).
 This allows a sensor to be temporarily fitted to the exhaust, the pressure mapped and loaded into the table.
 The sensor can then be removed.

 &nbsp;(Tuning view -\> Fuel -\> Compensations)

-**NOTE.** This setting should be switched ON at the start of the tuning process.
+**NOTE.* - This setting should be switched ON at the start of the tuning process.

 ![Image](</img/Untitled81.png>)